Weakly Learning to Match Experts in Online Community: Methodologies

-Now we introduce how to combine the expertise matching scores into the proposed RankFG model.
-Specifically, given a question $q$ and an expert $v$, we obtain a score $\mathrm{QtoE}(q, v)$.
-We also defined other feature functions in the RankFG model.
-In principle, the feature functions can be instantiated in different ways to reflect our prior knowledge or intuitions for different applications.
-They can be defined as either binary or a real-valued.
-In our experiments, we define the local feature functions ($\psi$) which can be divided into the following three categories:
+Now we introduce how to combine expertise matching scores as well as other helpful factors into the RankFG model.
+Specifically, given a question $q$ and an expert $e$, we first compute the expertise matching score $\mathrm{QtoE}(q, e)$.
+The matching score can be derived based on various methods for representing document semantics, such as language models and topic models.
+We also present two more elaborate expertise matching metrics in the next subsection.
+At the same time, other features can be instantiated in different ways to reflect our prior knowledge or intuitions for different applications.
+They can be defined as either binary or real-valued.
+In our work, we define the feature functions ($\boldsymbol{\psi}$) which can be divided into the following two categories:

 \hide{ We use Jaccard document similarity and WMD document distance as the measure of expertise matching extent between a paper and a reviewer.
 Specifically, given a paper $p$ and a reviewer $r$, where the reviewer has a list of published papers $\mathbf{L}^r=\{ L_i^r \}$, $i=1\cdots N(r)$. $K_p$ denotes the keywords of paper $p$, assigned by authors or extracted from content. $K_r$ denotes the research interests of reviewer $r$, which are also represented by several keywords, generated from learning social knowledge graph \cite{yang2015multi}.
 Then we have the following measures, \begin{itemize} \item Keyword-Keyword Jaccard: